 When present, symptoms of pericarditis may include:

-- Chest pain which is different from angina (chest pain caused by coronary artery disease); it may be sharp and located in the center of the chest.
+- Chest pain which is different from angina (chest pain caused by coronary artery disease); it may be sharp and located in the centre of the chest.
 The pain may radiate to the neck and occasionally, the arms and back.
 It is made worse when lying down, taking a deep breath in, coughing, or swallowing and relieved by sitting forward.

 - Increased heart rate